 I began studying Russian as an undergraduate in the early 1980s, then spent the year after graduation traveling through Eastern Europe on a fellowship as the Soviet Bloc was beginning to disintegrate.
 After briefly working as a journalist, I returned to grad school to get my PhD in Slavic languages and literatures.

 My book on gambling in 19th-century Russia came out with Northwestern University Press in 2002.
-After that came two articles on the ways that risks taken by men -- including gambling and dueling -- affected the women in their lives.
-More recently I've been exploring ecocritical approaches to Russian literature and hunting as a theme in 19th-century Russian culture with an article, for example, about the proto-ecological consciousness of the Russian bird-hunter and ornithologist Sergei Aksakov.
-My current book project focuses on hunters, wolves, and the rise of conservationist thinking in late Imperial Russia.
+After that came publications on the ways that risks taken by men -- including gambling and dueling -- affected the women in their lives.
+More recently I've been exploring ecocritical approaches to Russian literature and hunting as a theme in 19th-century Russian culture with an article, for example, about the proto-ecological consciousness of the Russian bird-hunter and ornithologist Sergei Aksakov, and a book chapter on pre-revolutionary Russian culture's demonization of wolves.
+My current book project focuses on hunters, wolves, rabies, and the rise of conservationist thinking in late Imperial Russia.